ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

     * If the index name contains the character `.`, it must have some other character on _both sides_ to be valid. `/./` is a valid index name, but
     `./`, `/.`, and `/../` are all invalid.

-4. **Deployment Mode** - CLick to choose the index deployment mode.
+4. **Deployment Mode** - Select the index deployment mode.
-    * _Server default (parallel - all nodes concurrently)_
+    * _Database default (parallel - all nodes concurrently)_
-      Choose to keep the server default deployment mode, running this index by all cluster nodes in parallel.
+      With this option, the deployment mode will be the [Default Mode](../../../indexes/rolling-index-deployment#system-wide-deployment-mode) defined on the database.
     * _Rolling (one node at a time)_
-      Choose to run this index by [one cluster node at a time](../../../indexes/rolling-index-deployment).
+      The index will be deployed on the cluster nodes in a linear order, one node at a time.
     * Parallel (all nodes concurrently)
       Choose to run this index by all cluster nodes in parallel.
+    * Read more about deployment modes [here](../../../indexes/rolling-index-deployment).

 5. **The Map Function** of the index.